professor-oats/Utilities/FFAddons/PoatsPageBrightAdjust/README.md

 * Ensure that least necessary permissions are set
 * Consider how many domains to store setting for at a time and when to do cleanup

+### 20250618

+* Consider to sendMessage to all tabs of a domain as a preload/preset in background.js whenever a user changes brightness levels may yield smoother render, and consider run_at: document_start for content.js